naveen9755/naveen9755-SpringMVCSpringSecurityJNDIEncryptPassword/README.md

 2- Web.xml
 3- Context.xml
 4- First User:  sam , Password: abc125
-5- Run the all Query Which is mentions below.
+5- Run the all Query Which is mentioned below.
 ============================================================================================================